 Entertainment - Although football fans would argue the fact, there's more to do on Thanksgiving than just watching the NFL or a college football game.
-Turn off the TV and enjoy some old-fashioned, inexpensive fun playing games that make lasting memories with your children, such as:
+Turn off the TV and enjoy these old-fashioned, inexpensive games that make lasting memories with your children:

 Blindfold and spin each player several times.
 See who can pin the gobbler the closest on a turkey.

 Arrange all the players in a circle and pass a handkerchief ("thankerchief") around as everyone recites this poem: